nuance1979/llama-server/README.md

 ## Limitations

-- It does not work on Windows because of the limitations of [selectors](https://docs.python.org/3/library/selectors.html);
 - "Regenerate response" is currently not working;
-- IMHO, the prompt/reverse-prompt machanism of LLaMA C++'s CLI needs an overhaul.
+- IMHO, the prompt/reverse-prompt machanism of LLaMA C++'s interactive mode needs an overhaul.
 I tried very hard to dance around it but the whole thing is still a hack.

 ## Fun facts